wish/nodetaint/README.md

 ## How it works

 The controller solves this problem by removing a pre-configured taint from a node after annotated daemonsets are running on the node.
-To achieve this, you need to configure your cluster to launch nodes with the desired taint.
+To achieve this, you need to configure your cluster to launch nodes with the desired taint: configure `kubelet` to start with `--register-with-taints` option.
  The controller then determines, through annotation, which daemonsets should be running on a node prior to workload pods.
 It monitors for these daemonset pods to be Ready before removing the configured taint.

 ## Configuration